 The V8 might look similar to the V6 range, but comes with a range of improvements and refinements.
 These include greater suction power, a more hygienic emptying system, longer battery life and quieter operation.
-Considering the V6 is already one of our top recommendations, this is a good sign!
+Considering the V6 was already a solid cordless vacuum, this is a good sign!

-Like most Dyson appliances, it’s an attractive model.
+Like most Dyson appliances, the Dyson V8 is an attractive model with a bagless dust canister.
 With a golden tube, colourful cleaner heads and transparent dust container, it has the classic Dyson appeal without appearing bulky.

-As you can see from the photos, it has a trigger that must be held when cleaning.
-This helps conserve battery life, but the trigger can get tiring to use as its relatively stiff.
+Like nearly all Dyson cordless vacuums, it has a trigger that must be held when cleaning.
+This helps conserve battery life, but we think the trigger can get tiring to use as it’s relatively stiff.
 On the plus side, the motor and body of the vacuum are built around the trigger, so it’s balanced and less tiring to hold.

 A minor drawback is that it has a dust capacity of just 0.54 litres.
 This isn’t really a negative point, as nearly all cordless vacuums have similar capacities.
 But be prepared to empty the canister regularly – especially as the machine has such powerful suction.

-One of the most important considerations when buying a cordless vacuum is battery life – and the V8 performs admirably in this respect.
-It doesn’t quite match the 60 minute run-time of the Bosch BCH625KTGB, but with a maximum run-time of 40 minutes it has more than enough battery life for a full clean of most houses.
+One of the most important considerations when buying a cordless vacuum is battery life – and the V8 performs OK in this respect.
+It doesn’t quite match the 60-minute run-time of the Bosch BCH625KTGB, but with a maximum run-time of 40 minutes it has enough battery life for a full clean of most houses.

 Charging time is around five hours, which is standard for this type of vacuum.